sahithyandev/s1/src/content/docs/electrical-fundamentals/electrical-installation/08-earthing.md

 next: true
 ---

+Earthing of equipment refers to the connection of non-current carrying parts of electrical equipment to the earth to maintain earth potential.
+Usually the earthing circuit is connected to a burried electrode.
+Done using a low-resistant conductor.

 An effective earthing system avoids having dangerous potentials on the equipment even during electrical faults and also ensures the proper operation of electrical protection equipment during fault condition.